ElanReizas/ElanReizas/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ... using hierarchy and working on overriding parent class functions
+- 🔭 I’m currently working on ...
+Lower Level Programming and Operating Systems
 - 🌱 I’m currently learning ...
-AP Calculus BC
+Cloud development
 - 👯 I’m looking to collaborate on ... any projects I'm able to help with
-- 🤔 I’m looking for help with ... writing essays
 - 💬 Ask me about ... computer science and and calculus
 - 📫 How to reach me: ... elanreizas@gmail.com
 - 😄 Pronouns: ...he/him